 Foodworks (Food Facts, and Fads) is an eclectic collection of topics about how our health, environment and culture are affected by the foods we choose.
 Some topics may be controversial but the key is to look at the available evidence from both sides.
 I am a semi- retired college professor who taught graduate and undergraduate nutrition classes as well as courses in biology, infectious disease, and microbiology.
 I graduated from Miami University (Ohio) with a BS degree in nutrition science, obtained a Master’s degree in biology from Rivier University and a PhD degree in nutrition science with a minor in biology from Texas Womans’ University.
 I am also a registered dietitian nutritionist (RDN).

 My goal is not to tell you what to eat but instead, present thought-provoking information on the foods choices we have so that you can make your own informed diet decisions.

 We are constantly bombarded with advice and recommendations about nutrition, and hopefully you find my articles helpful in clarifying all the information out there.

 I live in Western North Carolina in a small town just east of Asheville called Black Mountain and love the area for its diversity and wonderful mountains.
 I have worked as a clinical dietitian in Washington, DC, and Hartford, CT.
 Later I was a teaching assistant at Marquette University Dental School in the department of Immunology and Microbiology.
-I taught undergraduate and graduate courses in both nutrition and biology at Western Carolina University for 15 years.
+I taught undergraduate and graduate courses in both nutrition, anatomy and physiology and infectious disease at Western Carolina University for 15 years.

 My particular interests (at the present time) include: